 The Toronto Green Standard ("TGS") is a tiered set of performance measures with supporting guidelines for new development.
-The standard promotes sustainable site and building designs that address air quality, greenhouse gas emissions, energy efficiency, water quality and efficiency, solid waste and ecology objectives for new developments in the City of Toronto.
+The standard promotes sustainable site and building designs that address air quality, greenhouse gas emissions, energy efficiency, water quantity and quality, ecology and solid waste objectives for new developments in the city of Toronto.

-New planning applications, including zoning bylaw amendments, site plan approval and draft plan of subdivisions are required to meet Tier 1 of the TGS performance measures.
-Developers who choose to meet Tier 2 or higher (voluntary levels of environmental performance), may be eligible for financial incentives such as a Development Charge Refund.
-More information is available on the City of Toronto website at Tier-2 Development Charge Refund Application.
+New planning applications, including Zoning Bylaw Amendments, Site Plan Approval and Draft Plan of Subdivisions are required to meet Tier 1 of the TGS performance measures.
+Developers who choose to meet Tier 2 or higher (voluntary levels of environmental performance), may be eligible for a partial refund on Development Charges paid to the City.
+More information is available on the City of Toronto Development Charge Refund Program website.

-The Energy Efficiency, Greenhouse Gas and Resilience section of the TGS sets out energy performance targets for large buildings (i.e. buildings that follow Part 3 of the Ontario Building Code).
+The TGS v4 Buildings Energy, Emissions and Resilience section of the TGS sets out greenhouse gas intensity caps and energy performance targets for large buildings (i.e. buildings that follow Part 3 of the Ontario Building Code).
 The submission of a Design Development Stage Energy Report ("DDSER") is required to demonstrate compliance with the TGS.

-This guideline outlines the energy modelling and reporting that is required by the TGS version 3.0 ("TGS v3"), with the aim of standardizing DDSER and compliance documentation submissions.
-It describes the information and supporting documents that are required to be provided to allow for a clear understanding of the energy conservation measures to be applied to the new development, and the simulation process undertaken to achieve the energy performance claimed.
+This guideline outlines the energy modelling and reporting that is required by the TGS version 4 ("TGS v4"), with the aim of standardizing DDSER and compliance documentation submissions.
+It describes the information and supporting documents that are required to be provided to allow for a clear understanding of the energy conservation measures to be applied to the new development, and the simulation process is undertaken to achieve the energy performance claimed.